genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 # DbMon

 DbMon is the Genesis database client.
-It provides an interface to the underlying database and hides the details about the specific database technology.
+It provides a set of commands that enable you to view and change the database as necessary.
+DbMon hides the details of the specific database technology, so this does not affect your usage.

 Generic database clients can be used with the Genesis low-code platform, but we recommend that you use DbMon.
 This page gives details of all the DbMon commands and provides practical examples of how you can use them.

 ## DbMon commands